Press "Enter" to skip to content

 Sung prayers for the close of the day, offered every Sunday at 9:30 PM.

-To go deeper with the texts and learn more about the music for services, visit The Compline Underground, a blog by Compline Choir member Kenneth V. Peterson.
+To go deeper with the texts and learn more about the music for services, visit The Compline Underground, a blog by Compline Choir alumnus Kenneth V. Peterson.

 Make a one-time or sustaining offering